 Bald eagle viewing during the winter months, from a safe distance and at planned observation sites, can offer an exhilarating and memorable experience.
 Wintering eagles begin arriving in December; concentrations peak in January and February; most are heading back to their nests by mid-March.

 In the Upper Delaware River watershed, well-marked viewing sites are located on the river in Narrowsburg and Minisink Ford, NY, and in Lackawaxen, PA.
 A viewing blind is located on the Mongaup Falls Reservoir and a viewing area is marked on the Rio Reservoir (Forestburgh, NY).
 The map shows designated viewing areas in the Upper Delaware watershed.

-In New York, eagle viewing also is popular at: Hudson River Iona Island in Westchester County (from the scenic pull-off along Route 6 south of the Bear Mountain Bridge on the east side of the Hudson; Riverfront Park, Peekskill; Constitution Island (from North Dock, West Point); Charles Point/China Pier, Peekskill; George’s Island Park parking area, Verplanck and Norrie Point State Park, Hyde Park
+In New York, eagle viewing also is popular at the Hudson River Iona Island in Westchester County (from the scenic pull-off along Route 6 south of the Bear Mountain Bridge on the east side of the Hudson); Riverfront Park, Peekskill; Constitution Island (from North Dock, West Point); Charles Point/China Pier, Peekskill; George’s Island Park parking area, Verplanck and Norrie Point State Park, Hyde Park.

 Where to Look: Eagles like to perch in the tops of trees or on the ice at water’s edge.
 Soaring birds can be spotted high in the sky.